g7kse/g7kse.github.io/content/blog/52week.md

 Ok so this one will be a bit of work in progress.
 I think I want to build a bandpass filter for either my APRS LoRa station or my Meshtastic one, just to see if it improves things.
 But this will need a bit more research I think as normal HF type filtering probably isn't the right thing, so maybe its not a great one for the first circuit.
 Either way I'll be using the recommended [CircuitLab](https://www.circuitlab.com/)

-#### Week 23 - How many language can you hear on the radio this week? ❌
+#### Week 23 - How many language can you hear on the radio this week? ✅

 TBD when I get a moment to turn the radio on properly.
 I suspect it'll be local Europeans on the ham bands and all sorts of languages on teh broadcast bands, I maybe need a translator to work out what they are :-).
+I used the non contest weekend for this and by far the main ones were the local Europeans, French, Germans, Spanish and Italians.
+So I went for Broadcast bands and the number of languages was way higher, Chinese, Turkish and loads I couldn't determine.
+I prefer the broadcast bands for stuff like this.

 #### Week 24 - Make a contribution to an Open Source ham radio software package ✅